 Liberty Hall, room 107, 100% attendance is required.

-Plan ahead, priority deadline for submission of application for Winter quarter is October 21, 2016.
+Plan ahead, deadline for submission of application for fall quarter is November 20, 2017.

 - Mandatory EMS Training will take place on the Saturday prior to the start date each quarter,

 - Mandatory Training detail for Winter: Saturday, January 6, 2017 at 8 am in Liberty Hall, room 107

 - EMS 151 is offered Fall, Winter and Spring quarters.

 - 18 years of age prior to first day of the EMT course

 - High school diploma or GED or college transcript